Unsupervised Anomaly Detection in Medical Images Using Masked Diffusion Model: Method

-As stated above, we model mDPPM by introducing a Masking block before DDPM stage as shown in Fig.~\ref{fig:method} that can be incorporated in three different forms during training, namely IPM, FPM, and FPM-CM. \paragraph{Image Patch-Masking (IPM)} In the IPM approach, random masks are applied at the pixel level to patches extracted from the original image.
+In the IPM approach, random masks are applied at the pixel level to patches extracted from the original image.
 The masked image is then subjected to the diffusion process in DDPMs.
 In contrast, the unmasked version of the same image is used as a reference for comparison during training.
 For reference, the output of the IPM block can be observed in Fig.~\ref{2b}.

 During training, we sample $N$ patch regions, $[p_1,p_2,...,p_N]$ at random positions such that $\Sigma_{n=0}^{N} {A_{n}} < A_{z}$, where ${A_{n}}$ is the area of patch $p_n$, and ${A_{z}}$ is the area of image, $\bm{z}$ in pixel space.
 Let $\bm{M^I_p} \in \mathbb{R}^{C,H,W}$ be a binary mask in the pixel domain that indicates which pixels overlap with the patches $[p_1,p_2,...,p_N]$.
 Specifically, the pixels within each $\bm{p_n}$ are assigned a value of zero, while the pixels outside of $\bm{p_n}$ are assigned a value of one.
 We obtain $\bm{z_M}$, by combining the original image $\bm{z_0}$ with the masked region using element-wise multiplication: